programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 Load the example query "[Popular names per birthplace](https://w.wiki/jRm)."
 It's set for a certain city: can you figure out which one (hint: float your cursor over the various Q-numbers)?
 You can set the query to a city of interest to you, by changing the city's Q-number you found earlier.
 If you delete that number (but not the `wd:` prefix) and press `control + space` and begin to type the name of the city you choose, the query interface will autofill the Q-number.

+Abdel Nasser was born in an Alexandria neighborhood called Bakos ([Q4519066](https://www.wikidata.org/wiki/Q4519066)).
+Wikidata lists only one other name from this birthplace: Mahmud ([Q19824087](https://www.wikidata.org/wiki/Q19824087)).
+In a nice coincidance, this name belongs to Bakos-born Mahmud al-Sharif ([Q11099183](https://www.wikidata.org/wiki/Q11099183)), husband of the Egyptian superstar singer Umm Kalthum ([Q1110560](https://www.wikidata.org/wiki/Q1110560)), who is the only Egyptian of the twentieth century whose fame rivaled that of Abdel Nasser.

-You might also be interested in popular names of the past.
+Looking at longer lists of names from larger cities, you might also be interested in popular names of the past.
 Adding a couple of lines to the query will filter this name list by date.
 In the WHERE clause, just before the closing curly bracket, add these two lines, which use the birth dates of persons named to filter them by a date range:

 ```sparql
   ?pid wdt:P569 ?date.